 Yes, that's right: all the eights.
 A very lucky number to the Chinese.
 Having made it to 88,888 miles, that makes me a very lucky car!

-Based on the original 1941 Clothing Rations, I have 66 coupons to spend.
-This year, I’m not doing the challenge alone - several ladies from the Old Style Board at www.moneysavingexpert.com have joined me.
+Based on the original 1941 Clothing Rations, I have 66 coupons to spend plus the 6 I saved from last year, so 72 in total.
+I’m not doing the challenge alone - several ladies from the Old Style Board at MoneySavingExpert are doing it too: https://forums.moneysavingexpert.com/discussion/6413555/2023-fashion-on-the-ration-challenge